WJWL: Spanish and two sales

-WJWL would change from standards to Spanish in 2010, becoming Spanish contemporary hit radio station "Máxima", simulcast on WXSH (106.1 FM).
-The Máxima programming was produced by Hola Media Network, Inc., under a local marketing agreement with Great Scott Broadcasting.
+WJWL would change from standards to Spanish-language programming in 2010, becoming Spanish contemporary hit radio station "Máxima", simulcast on WXSH (106.1 FM).
+The Máxima programming was produced by Hola Media Network, Inc., under a local marketing agreement (LMA) with Great Scott Broadcasting.

 The death of Mitch Scott in 2013, after a battle with leukemia, was the catalyst for the end of Great Scott's operations on Delmarva.
 Sale preparations began in September 2013.
 The stations were split up between Adams Radio Group and The Voice Radio Network the next year, with The Voice slated to buy WJWL.
 After the deal, an apparent major problem soon emerged that threatened the entire transaction, as Hola Media Network, the LMA operator of WJWL, claimed it had first right of refusal to buy the station.
 Great Scott claimed it did not know about any such right, given that the late Mitch Scott had negotiated the programming agreement.
 The protest, also dismissed by the FCC, was highly unusual, as Edwin "Kevin" Andrade was the head of Hola and The Voice Radio Network.
 After a settlement was reached in the deal in March 2015, Adams Radio Group CEO Ron Stone called the purchase of the Scott Delmarva cluster "the longest deal in my lifetime".
 The Voice continued to operate WJWL as Máxima—now being simulcast with WKDB (95.3 FM)—and in 2015, Adams sold the station and its accompanying FM translator to The Voice for $60,000.

 After the sale, WJWL became a separate station, airing a Regional Mexican format known as La Raza.
 However, it also lost much of its power.
 As part of a dismantling of its tower, the former 10,500-watt station reduced power; on February 12, 2016, WJWL was granted an FCC construction permit to move to a nearby transmitter site, downgrade from Class B to Class D, decrease day power to 1,000 watts and decrease night power to 145 watts.